lexicHQ/docs/user-input-events.md

 # Handling Input Events

-::: warning Facebook only
+::: warning Facebook and Viber Bots

-Input events are currently only supported for messenger bots.
+Input events are currently supported for messenger and viber bots.
 :::

 Link an input event (e.g. user sends an image) to a block.
 Use this capability to handle and map an user event to a block.